-The experimental study has been carried out for a singlephase to ground fault event, and six power disturbance data have been recorded.
-The data were obtained from a power system hardware simulator owned by Kansai Electric Power Company (KEPCO), Japan.
+The experimental study has been carried out for a single-phase to ground fault event, and six power disturbance data have been recorded.
+The data were obtained from a power system hardware/analog simulator owned by The Kansai Electric Power Company (KEPCO), Japan.
 The performances of DWT and WPT compression are evaluated using these power disturbance data.
-Figure 3 shows these original signals.
-The length of each signal is N = 8000 samples for 800 ms. Each sample requires 12 bytes (magnitude only), so that each signal has a size of 96,000 bytes.
+Fig. 3 shows these original signals.
+The length of each signal is N = 8000 samples for 800 ms. Each sample requires 12 bytes ASCII and only the magnitudes are stored, so that each signal has a size of 96 000 bytes.